-3. The DLG supports schools to offer programmes for Applied Learning (ApL), OL and OP (including programmes on SS gifted education (GE) and network programmes (NP) of SS subjects).
-For the funding arrangement for ApL, please refer to the EDBCM No. 147/2017 on Senior Secondary Applied Learning Courses (2018-20 Cohort).
+3. The DLG supports schools to offer programmes for Applied Learning (ApL)/ Adapted Applied Learning Courses for Students with Intellectual Disabilities (adapted ApL), OL and OP (including programmes on SS gifted education (GE) and network programmes (NP) of SS subjects).
+For the funding arrangement for ApL/ adapted ApL, please refer to the EDBCM No. 69/2020 on Senior Secondary Applied Learning Courses (2021-23 Cohort)/ EDBCM No. 32/2021 on Senior Secondary Adapted Applied Learning Courses for Students with Intellectual Disabilities (2021-23 Cohort).
 The current subsidy rates for OL and OP are as follows:

-DLG category Subsidy rate Other Languages (OL) • \$3,900 per SS student per year Other Programmes (OP) Basic subsidy rate: \$7,000 per SS class per year for all applications from schools Incentive funding: Additional incentive funding of \$800 per SS class per year for schools with a utilisation rate of DLG-OP of 80% or above, based on the schools' annual accounts of the most recent year1 (i.e. a total of \$7,800 per SS class per year)
+DLG category Subsidy rate Other Languages (OL) • \$3,900 per SS student per year Other Programmes (OP) Basic subsidy rate: \$7,000 per SS class per year Incentive funding: Additional incentive funding of \$800 per SS class per year for schools with a utilisation rate of DLG-OP of 80% or above, based on the schools' annual accounts of the most recent year1 (i.e. a total of \$7,800 per SS class per year)